ASAP (TV program): ASAP Music

 ASAP Music is the record label of ASAP, distributed by Star Music.
-The label has released a tribute compilation album to OPM classic pop-rock band, Hotdog.
-It has also released soundtracks of ABS-CBN TV series Sana Maulit Muli, My Girl and Your Song presents: My Only Hope—all of which starred Kim Chiu and Gerald Anderson.
+The label has released a tribute compilation album to OPM classic pop-rock band Hotdog.
+It has also released soundtracks of ABS-CBN TV series Sana Maulit Muli, My Girl, and Your Song presents: My Only Hope, all of which starred Kim Chiu and Gerald Anderson.
 It has also released dance compilations for the defunct segment "Ultimate Dance 4" and the current segment "Supah Dance Plus".
-All of which contain original remixes and dance songs.
+All contain original remixes and dance songs.

 ASAP Pop Viewers' Choice Awards

-ASAP Pop Viewers' Choice Awards is an annual award show which is held on a Sunday afternoon during ASAP variety show every end of the year, usually November or December.
+ASAP Pop Viewers' Choice Awards is an annual award show that is held on a Sunday afternoon during a ASAP variety show at the end of every year, usually in November or December.
 It honors the year's biggest television, movie, and music acts, as voted by Kapamilya fans.
-In November 2015, the ASAP Pop Viewers' Choice Awards is changed to ASAP Pop Teen Choice Awards.
+In November 2015, the ASAP Pop Viewers' Choice Awards was changed to ASAP Pop Teen Choice Awards.